jhkim0911/jhkim0911.github.io/index.md

 ## <u>About Me</u>

-Hello, my name is Junho Kim, a Ph.D. candidate in Electrical Engineering at Korea Advanced Institute of Science and Technology.
-I am researching in Image and Video Systems Lab., under the supervision of Professor Yong Man Ro.
-I have experiences with mainly machine learning, deep learning, and computer vision.
-Now I am more focusing on large vision-language models, model robustness & safety, explainable ai, and causal inference.
+Hello, my name is Junho Kim.
+I am a Postdoctoral Researcher at the University of Illinois Urbana-Champaign (UIUC) in the Rehg Lab, led by Prof. James M. Rehg.
+I received my Ph.D. in Electrical Engineering from KAIST, where I worked in the Image and Video Systems Lab under the supervision of Prof. Yong Man Ro.
+My research interests include large vision-language models, robustness & safety, explainable AI, and causal inference.

 ## <u>Research Interests</u>